J. Henri Vallee (left) with his son, Daniel Vallee relaxing inside their

 2015.
 Photo by Patricia Pierce Erikson

 Dan and Rose arrived at the Museum after lunch on that Friday.
 They met Donald Curry and Randy Leclair and were given a tour of the Narcissus.
 Dan explained the layout of the living arrangements from when he and his brother, Andre, and their parents, J. Henri and Emercienne "Marie".
 Dan's father had purchased the "body" of the Narcissus for $100 in the mid to late 1930s.
 Dan was born on September 25, 1941, so, he spent the first eighteen summers of his life living in the Narcissus.
 When Dan was eight or nine, the family actually lived in the Narcissus year-round for a couple years.
-Dan took the time and explained where he and his brother slept.
+Dan took the time to explain where he and his brother slept.
 Where his parents slept.
 The placement of the buck stove.
 He pointed out two "imprints" of where hinges were on the exterior of the number one end.
-The hinges held a wooden "window" that his mother would open up in order to sell hot dogs and coffee to summer folks that were visiting the lake.
+The hinges held a wooden "window" that his mother would open up to sell hot dogs and coffee to summer folks who were visiting the lake.

 The placement of the hinges is clearly evident on the left side on the number